 Fourth of July Pet Safety Tips

-Even in the midst of the COVID-19 pandemic, it is still important to remember some critical safety tips for our pets over the 4th of July weekend.
+It is important to remember some critical safety tips for our pets over the 4th of July weekend.

 Pet ID & Microchips: More pets get lost of July 4th than any other day of the year.
 Fact.
 Be sure your pet has on their collar and tags.
 You should also consider getting your pet microchipped.
 A microchip will increase your chances of reuniting in the event your pet gets out.